jrothrock/product-finder/README.md

 1. `docker-compose up -d --force-recreate`

 ### Testing
+To run test suite, formatters and linters:

+`poetry run audit`

 Some tests have been marked to be skipped as full mocking for them hasn't been completed.

 To run these tests alongside the rest of the test suite (will require a local redis-server running):